wyndot/MPlayerKit/README.md

     ```
 * onTimeChange: ((_ time: CMTime) -> Void)

-    This will be called every second while the playback is playing
+    This will be called every second while the playback is playing.
+Client can use this callback closure to present contextual content or content proposal etc.

 * onStateChange: ((_ state: PlayerState) -> Void)